-Sandy Point is in my opinion, one of the best beaches in Victoria for a visit if you’re keen to head a couple of hours south, out of Melbourne.
+Sandy Point is in my opinion, one of the best beaches in Victoria for a weekend getaways Australia has, and is only a couple of hours south out of Melbourne.
 As part of ‘Prom Country’, the long stretch of beach is as pretty as Wilsons Promontory (one of the best holiday destinations in Victoria), but a lot less busy and is approximately a half hour closer to Melbourne.

 The small caravan park and shops provide everything needed for a perfect weekend getaway.

-One of the most popular weekend trips from Melbourne, is to head down the Great Ocean Road.
+One of the most popular weekend getaways Australia offers, is to head down the Great Ocean Road.
 The closer beach towns are usually the most popular holiday destinations in Victoria, being Aireys Inlet, Lorne and Apollo Bay.